srerngler-gitops/multi-tenancy-gitops-mq/README.md

     - Finally we need to wait for ArgoCD to synchronise these changes.
 If you like you can go back to the ArgoCD console and manually synchronise all the apps by clicking the `SYNC APPS` button in the top left of the console and selecting `ALL` apps before clicking `SYNC`.
     - After synchronisation is complete, you will see some applications in ArgoCD have the status `Unknown`.
 This is to be expected at this stage and is resolved as we start to run the pipelines.

-- Run a pipeline to build and deploy a Queue Manager to the `dev` namespace
+- Run a pipeline to build and deploy a queue manager to the `dev` namespace
     - Log in to the OpenShift Web Console.
     - Select `Pipelines > Pipelines` view in the `ci` namespace.
     - Click the `mq-infra-dev` pipeline and select Actions > Start.